 Surgery errors occur much more often in the afternoon.
 So do parole revocations in front of a judge.
 If you can avoid matters that require analytical thought in the afternoon, then do it.
 That’s not a good time for it.

 Breaks are the answer.
 The most productive people work for 52 minutes straight, then take a 17-minute break.
 Pink suggests adding breaks to your calendar, just like any other meeting.
-The ideal break is moving, with a colleague, outside, and fully detached from discussing work.
+The ideal break is moving, with a colleague, outside, and entirely detached from discussing work.
 The best break is a “nappuccino.”
 It is a cup of coffee followed by a 10-to-20-minute nap.
-This time period avoids sleep inertia that makes you groggy after longer naps.
+That time avoids sleep inertia that makes you groggy after longer naps.
 You feel refreshed.
-Drink coffee before the nap and the caffeine will kick in 25 minutes later.
+Drink coffee before the rest, and the caffeine will kick in 25 minutes later.
 The best time for your nap is seven hours after waking up.
 That’s because our worst decisions are made at that time.